aymericzip/intlayer/docs/docs/intlayer_with_create_react_app_en.md

   },
 ```

 Note: react-intlayer scripts are based on craco.
 You can also implement your own setup based on the intlayer craco plugin.
-(See example here)[https://github.com/aypineau/intlayer/blob/main/examples/react-app/craco.config.js].
+[See example here](https://github.com/aypineau/intlayer/blob/main/examples/react-app/craco.config.js).

 ## Step 3: Declare Your Content